Lavesh-Saluja/Ecommerce-Website-frontend/README.md

 # Ecommerce-Website-frontend
-Frontend of  a Ecommerce Website using react
+Frontend of a Ecommerce Website using react.
+It is a Responsive design.
+Designing is done using BootStrap